Buckden Singers is a four part community choir based in the tiny and remote Yorkshire Dales village of Buckden, in Upper Wharfedale.

 .......while other villagers performed a series of "turns".

 At Christmas that year, the first Christmas Shows took place, and have now become an annual event in the village.
-In 2008 a pattern was established which has persisted for the last seven years with summer concerts at St Michael & All Angels, Hubberholme........ .......and St Margaret Clitherow, Threshfield, with Christmas concerts in the village hall.
+In 2008 a pattern was established which has persisted ever since with summer concerts at St Michael & All Angels, Hubberholme........ .......and St Margaret Clitherow, Threshfield, with Christmas concerts in the village hall.
 The choir also sings at the annual Carol Concert on the first Sunday after Christmas at Hubberholme Church.
 In 2009, the choir was featured in the BBC TV Programme "In Search of England's Green & Pleasant Land" with Selina Scott.